 Not only that, but I would consider creating games as a form of passive income, similar to good books or good movies.
 If you make a good, polished game, chances are, that you will profit from that even years down the line.
 Good classic games still sell copies, even many years later.

 So, are you still interested?
-Great, then let me give you all my arguments, why making a game completely on your own was never easier than now:
+Great, then let me give you all my arguments, for why making a game completely on your own was never easier than now:

 Making Games on Your Own was Never Easier